SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     this course (1).
     { .annotate }

-    1. If you feel like the template can be improve in some way, feel free to either open a issue with the proposed improvement or directly send a pull request to the repository 😄.
+    1. If you feel like the template can be improved in some way, feel free to either open an issue with the proposed improvement or directly send a pull request to the repository 😄.

-    You do this by running the cookiecutter command using the template url:
+    You do this by running the cookiecutter command using the template URL:

     ```bash
     cookiecutter <url-to-template>